 What happens to your donation?

-Funds will be paid to a verified bank account of NORML (an Incorporated Society) on behalf of Cannabis Referendum Coalition.
+Funds will be paid to a verified bank account of Make It Legal NZ (an Incorporated Society).

 Campaign funds will be used for activities to promote the upcoming cannabis referendum and the #makeitlegal campaign e.g. publicity, campaigning, marketing, research and polling.
 If we raise sufficient funds we will be able to employ a campaign manager and other key people.
 Having dedicated, skilled campaigners will increase our chances of achieving law reform.